 - It's a financially smart move for your business.

-How do I set up a customer loyalty program?
+How do I build a customer loyalty program?

 Some business owners opt for a custom program.
 If this is the path you’d like to consider, you’ll likely need the help of a programmer experienced in this kind of program design.
 Keep in mind that this option can be costly and time-consuming.